atecup/atec2025_software_algorithm/VLM_Agent/readme.md

 ### Main Components
 - **solution_VLM.py**: The main agent program that contains:
   - YOLO detection logic and movement control
-  - Initialization of the VLM agent
+  - The initialization of the VLM agent
   - Decision logic for switching between YOLO and VLM approaches
   - Overall state management and action coordination